Zeishan Quadri

 Zeishan Quadri is an Indian writer, actor, director and producer who wrote the story and co-wrote the screenplay for the Bollywood crime genre film Gangs of Wasseypur, directed by Anurag Kashyap.
 Quadri has also acted in Gangs of Wasseypur - Part 2.
 He has directed and produced the film Meeruthiya Gangsters.
+In 2025, he participated in Bigg Boss 19.

 Early life

 Zeishan Quadri was born in Wasseypur, Dhanbad, Bihar (now in Jharkhand) in 1983.
 He is the only son and the youngest child of Syed Imran Quadri, a civil engineer.
 Quadri grew up in a strict and protective environment.
 He has two elder sisters.
 Quadri was educated in Dhanbad.
 Quadri left Dhanbad to study for Bachelor of Arts (BA) from Meerut.
 Quadri worked in a call center and for HCL computers in Delhi for 18 months before coming to Mumbai in 2008.

 Film career

+2009-2012: Career beginnings and Gangs of Wasseypur

 In 2009, Quadri moved to Mumbai to pursue a career in acting.
 Quadri studied world cinema including film makers such as Majid Majidi, Fateh Akın and Akira Kurosawa.
-Quadri has worked in the genre of Bollywood crime films.
-His film Revolver Rani was directed by Sai Kabir and starred Kangana Ranaut and vir Das.
+In 2009, he met director Anurag Kashyap and pitched him the story of Wasseypur.
+Quadri negotiated to write the script and play the character "Definite" in the second part.
+On May 30, 2009, Quadri's story was sold to Kashyap.
+Based on real life events in the coal rich city of Dhanbad, it was a story about the "coal mafia" that spans several generations from 1941 to 2010.
+Gangs of Wasseypur, initially shot as a five hour long film, was released as a duology, with the first part releasing on June 22, 2012, and the second part releasing on August 8, 2012, in the Indian market, after being screened in its entirety at screened at the 2012 Cannes Directors' Fortnight.
+With an ensemble cast of Manoj Bajpayee, Nawazuddin Siddiqui, Pankaj Tripathi, Richa Chadda, Jaideep Ahlawat, Huma Qureshi, Piyush Mishra and Tigmanshu Dhulia starring in major roles, both films received widespread critical acclaim and were commercially successful at the box office.
+It has gained a large cult following over the years due to its dark humor, experimental soundtrack, and its raw and realistic filmmaking style not done by any Bollywood film before.